University of York Conservative and Unionist Association: History

+The University of York Conservative and Unionist Association was founded in 1963.

 Under the chairmanship of Harvey Proctor, the association hosted Enoch Powell twice, with both occasions requiring a large police operation to protect the event from protesters over the Rivers of Blood speech.
 The association also became involved with the 'pirate' radio station Radio 270, making political broadcasts and interviewing politicians.

 In 1996 the association's website was hacked to include explicit images and fictional accounts of meetings, as well as verbally attacking the Conservative Party.
 The Conservative Central Party launched an investigation to establish how these changes occurred.

 In 2013 the Fox Hunt chase pub crawl had to be abandoned due to backlash against the theme and fears for members' safety.
-The annual event saw men encouraged to dress as hunters and women to dress as foxes, with the hunters 'hunting' the foxes across various York bars, but was accused of being sexist and ignoring animal rights.
-The University of York Vegetarian and Vegan Society (VegSoc) encouraged members to turn up to the event to protest against it, as well as bringing red paint.
+The annual event saw men encouraged to dress as hunters and women to dress as foxes, with the hunters hunting the foxes across various York bars, but was accused of being sexist and ignoring animal rights.
+The University of York Vegetarian and Vegan Society (VegSoc) encouraged members to turn up to the event to protest against it and to bring red paint.
 The association was concerned that members would be assaulted with this red paint, as well as with deodorant, food dye and chloroform.
 Members of the association's committee also rejected the accusation of sexism on the basis that the dress code was voluntary, and in previous events a majority of attendees were women.
 Threats were also made by members of the University of York Feminists (FemSoc).
 The chairman of VegSoc rejected the idea that individuals' views reflect those of VegSoc or FemSoc, but ultimately supported the cancellation of the event.
 Ultimately the social was planned to go ahead following discussions between YUSU officers and members of the association which reached a compromise, but pressure from the national press forced the event to be cancelled.
 The event was revived in 2013 under the new Events Officer, with the new format of members chasing committee.